bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/placeholders.md

 Placeholders start with a colon `:`.
 You can only have one placeholder within a path segment—in other words, `/my_path/:my_placeholder/` is valid, but `/my_path/:my_placeholder-and:another_placeholder/` is not.

-To define new placeholders within a plugin, simply use the `permalink_placeholder` method of your builder.
+To define new placeholders within a plugin, use the `permalink_placeholder` method of your builder.
 For example, if you wanted a placeholder to resolve a resource data, you could add:

 ```ruby
 def build